 Well water

-Brunnwässer are small, slow-flowing tributaries of the Lech River that are fed by hillside streams.
-They flow along the valley floor until they flow into the Lech without any great difference in elevation.
-For newts and other amphibians they represent very important spawning waters.
-Water birds, such as the mallard, use these valuable biotopes as nurseries and raise their chicks.
-Fish spawn in the quiet well waters and young fish stay here for some time before migrating to larger streams.
-During storms or floods, the Lech usually rolls through the valley in a very brown color - it brings a lot of suspended matter (= substances that are transported in flowing waters and kept in suspension.
+Well water are small, slow-flowing tributaries of the Lech, which are fed by hillside waters.
+They flow along the valley floor until they flow into the Lech without any great difference in height.
+They are very important spawning waters for newts and other amphibians.
+Waterfowl, such as the mallard, use these valuable biotopes as nurseries and raise their chicks.
+Fish spawn in the quiet fountain waters and young fish remain here for some time before migrating to larger streams.
+During storms or floods, the Lech usually runs very brown through the valley - it brings a lot of suspended matter (= substances that are transported in flowing waters and kept in suspension.
 Grain diameter for Alpine rivers: 1 mm).
-In these cases, well waters are important refuges for fish, because they would suffocate in the Lech.
+In these cases, well waters are important refuges for fish, as they would suffocate in the Lech.

 Alpine newt